 Ideally all user stories should follow this format:

-- Contains specific items — A user, an action and a benefit
+- Key story elements: a user, an action and a benefit

 - The creator of an atom should be able to delete their own atom, provided it is not being referenced by other content (Digital Heritage Item, Dictionary Word, taxonomy term, etc)